nazmulb/cucumber/README.md

 });
 ```

 A step definition’s expression can either be a Regular Expression or a Cucumber Expression.
+If you prefer to use Regular Expressions, each *capture group* from the match will be passed as arguments to the step definition’s function.

 ```js
 Given(/I navigate to the (\w+) page/, function (pageName) {